 - Make sure when you shop, you are on the smile.amazon.com website and Friends of Hakalau Forest appears below the search bar as seen below.

 Hana Hou, the Hawaiian Airlines magazine, profiles Baron Horiuchi, the Refuge horticulturist, in an article entitled “The Green Baron.”

 A Return to the Aina: Hakalau Forest National Wildlife Refuge in Ke Ola magazine by Brittany Anderson.

 Dr. J. B. Friday (President) is a forester on the faculty of the University of Hawai‘i.
 His work includes promoting reforestation with koa and ‘ōhi‘a and combating forest health issues such as Rapid ‘Ōhi‘a Death.
-J. B. moved to Hawaii Island twenty-two years ago after eight years in Honolulu.
+J. B. moved to Hawaii Island in 1998 after eight years in Honolulu.